- Difficulty: Advanced

 Leg Pull Back on the Mat

 Some exercises are better in pairs and the Leg Pulls are one of those dynamic duos!
-This is the second half of the pairing and requires more than you might think.
+This is the second half of the pairing on the Pilates Mat and requires more than you might think.
 First, if you tend to hyperextend your knees, give them a little softening and then press your heels into the mat more as you curl your tail towards your heels and lift your seat higher.
 You will be tempted to skip this bad boy for another exercise.
-But, the more you focus on what's holding you up the stronger you'll be on the Reformer and other places in the Pilates studio.
+But, the more you focus on what’s holding you up the stronger you’ll be on the Reformer and other places in the Pilates studio.

 Soften your knees and elbows.
 Hold yourself up from your backside!